A Topic Coverage Approach to Evaluation of Topic Models: Coverage and other Topic Model Evaluation Methods

-The results in Table \ref{table:covcohcorr} show that in majority of cases coverage correlates better with corpus-based coherence measures than with Wikipedia-based coherence measures.
-A possible explanation is that reference topics are derived from the topics of models built on corpus texts.
-Namely, probabilistic topic models implicitly assume that words defining a topic are the words that tend to co-occur in texts \citinl{dimaggio2013}.
-Therefore topics with high local coherence, being by definition topics whose top-words co-occur in corpus texts, should have better likelihood of being among the reference topics.
 We also observe that the \cdc measure correlates better with coherence than the \sups measure based on supervised topic matching.
 A reasonable explanation is that \cdc is by design less error-prone to correlation errors since it calculates an approximative similarity score between a model topic and reference topics.
 Namely, if a coherent topic is missing from the reference set, its cosine similarity to the set can still be high if other similar reference topics exist.
 And if the supervised matcher does not recognize a coherent topic as matching with a corresponding reference topic, cosine similarity of these two topics is still expected to be high.

 Finally, we observe that the correlations between coherence and coverage are higher in case of the News dataset, while for the Biological dataset they are very weak at best.
 A reasonable explanation is that the News reference topics are more representative of the set of all the learnable topics.
 Namely, both sets of reference topics are derived from model topics but Biological topics are filtered to include only topics describing phenotypes.
 Therefore, non-phenotype topics with high coherence scores are likely to receive low coverage scores that can negatively affect the correlation strength.

-In theory, high correlation between coherence and coverage is expected only if the reference topics strongly correspond to the set of topics with high coherence scores.
-Therefore there are no apriori guarantees for the existence of correlation between the two and the correlation is dependant on the set of reference topics.
-In the extreme cases where reference topics represent a subset of very specific concepts or concepts undiscoverable by topic models, no correlation is expected to exist.
-In addition, both approaches rely on approximate measures of concept-topic relations and errors in measurement can negatively affect the strength of correlation.
-For example, correlation will be negatively affected if model topics corresponding to reference topics receive low coherence scores.